MasterJedi2014/MPMB-UA22CS-Spells/README.md

 **Script Patch Notes:**
 - **2024-03-20:**
   - Added URL attribute to the source section within the script.
+  - Updated description of the **Prayer of Healing** Spell so that the sheet automatically updates said description with the spellcasting ability modifier of the character.

 **Known Bugs:**
 - No known bugs at this time.
 Will update when any are found.